jidohansha/azure_multiple_linuxsrv/README.md

 # azure_multiple_linuxsrv
-deployment of multiple linux servers on the azure cloud.
+# deployment of multiple linux servers on the azure cloud.
+# devops team skillsets ci/cd.
+# multiple linux server deployment in azure cloud.
+# used for ansible configuration deployment.